becdetat/turtle2openscad/readme.md

   - `SETXY <n>, <n>` - move the turtle to the absolute X and Y coordinates
   - `SETH` / `SETHEADING <deg>` - turn the turtle to a new absolute heading, relative to the Y axis
   - `HOME` - move the turtle to the origin (0, 0) and set the heading to 0 degrees relative to the Y axis
+  - `PRINT <arg1>, <arg2>, ...` - output text as a single-line comment in the OpenSCAD output.
+Arguments can be strings in brackets `[text]`, variables `:varname`, or expressions.
+Multiple arguments are comma-separated and output space-separated.
 - Note that commands that take more than one argument require a comma between arguments
 - The following binary arithmetic operations are supported: `+`, `-`, `*`, `/`, `^`
 - Unary minus is supported: `FORWARD -10` (equivalent to `BACK 10`)